max-jahns/bioinformatics-final-2021/README.md

 ### Metabolomics analysis

-The metabolomic data used in this project were relatively small and manageable, and required analysis in R. We find R much easier to use locally rather than on Poseidon, so analysis was performed locally, and relevant scripts, data, and outputs were then moved to Poseidon.
-Analysis was performed in R version 4.1.2.
+The metabolomic data used in this project were relatively small and manageable, and required analysis in R. Analysis was performed in R version 4.1.2.

 Data underwent some manual manipulation prior to being used in R. "Clean" data reflects this manual manipulation:
  - Metadata information was collapsed into a single identifier to simplify analysis